 Without this knowledge, it is going to be difficult to choose your ratio effectively.

-Once you know when you are about to hit a good trade (something that you should feel naturally), only then is it a good time to maximize your leverage.
+Once you know when you are about to hit a good trade (something that you should feel naturally), only then is it a good time to maximize your borrowed capital.

-For example, if you don’t know if the price is going to start a trend, or if the trend is about to end, don’t leverage up.
+For example, if you don’t know if the price is going to start a trend, or if the trend is about to end, don’t use margin.

-However, if you have seen a large accumulation of contracts in range and you think that the market might breakout to the upside, now it’s time to push the leverage to the max.
+However, if you have seen a large accumulation of contracts in range and you think that the market might break out to the upside, now it’s time to push the credit to the max.